-- round_robin: the locator uses a round-robin algorithm to select from the list of active servers that is, the first client is sent to the first server, the second client to the second server, and so on. - random:: the locator randomly selects an active server to handle the client.
+- round_robin: the locator uses a round-robin algorithm to select from the list of active servers that is, the first client is sent to the first server, the second client to the second server, and so on. - random: the locator randomly selects an active server to handle the client. - prefer_local: the locator tries to use a server whose IP address matches that of the client.